Replacing or changing a number plate

 How to replace number plates

-To replace your plates, whether you are replacing normal (standard) number plates, personalised or customised plates you can visit a transport and motoring customer service centre or, if you live in a rural area, a QGAP office, Magistrates Court or local police station that provides vehicle registration services—please call to confirm before visiting.
+To replace your plates, whether you are replacing standard, personalised or customised number plates you can visit a transport and motoring customer service centre or, if you live in a rural area, a QGAP office, Magistrates Court or local police station that provides vehicle registration services—please call to confirm before visiting.

 You will need to: